Andover, Massachusetts: Economy

 Internal Revenue Service (IRS) has the Andover Campus service center, which for many years accepted tax forms from several neighboring states.
 With increasing rates of e-filing, that function was threatened with phase-out in 2009.
-The federal employee's union, National Treasury Employees Union, in mid-2009 pushed for special consideration under the Troubled Asset Relief Program for employees threatened with losing jobs.
+The federal employees' union, NTEU, in mid-2009 pushed for special consideration under the Troubled Asset Relief Program for employees threatened with losing jobs.
 In late 2009, the U.S. General Services Administration received money through the American Recovery and Reinvestment Act of 2009 to fund the $85 million green modernization of the 1967 building complex.